snuggg3/nimbus-ui/README.md

 - Config persistence (`SaveConfig`/`LoadConfig`) relies on `writefile`/`readfile`; these functions are **always available in Roblox Studio and the official Player**, but may be stubbed or absent in third‑party executors.
 - The library **asserts client‑only usage**; using it on the server will yield errors.
 - Callbacks and events fire on the client; do not rely on them for authoritative game state — the server should always validate client‑sent data.
-- The author is not responsible for any unintended behavior caused by misconfiguration, executor limitations, or misuse of the library’s API.
+- The author is not responsible for any unintended behavior caused by misconfiguration, executor limitations, or misuse of the library's API.

 ---

-*End of README*